byronpendason/byronpendason.github.io/young_penda.md

 # Act II

-On the opposite side of the swamp was a small town.
+On the opposite side of the swamp was a small town called Hrethfeld[^hrethfeld].
 Like the swamp, Penda had been through this town many times.
 But always during the day.

 It was a couple hours after sunset when Penda made it to the town.
 Like the swamp, it was unnaturally quiet.
-Penda went up to the building that he knew was the mead hall and the residence of the local thegn, and he knocked on the door.
+Penda went up to the building that he knew was the mead hall and the residence of the local thegn[^thanage], Æþelred, and he knocked on the door.

-Whenever Penda had passed through this town before, he had always thought it strange that the thegn always seemed to be hosting a party in the afternoon.
+Whenever Penda had passed through this town before, he had always thought it strange that Æþelred always seemed to be hosting a party in the afternoon.
 Now, Penda thought it was even more strange that this soon after sunset, it was like a ghost town.

 Penda again knocked on the door, and it slowly crept open to the point where someone could peek out.